-Other achievements might be more obvious, such as completing a marathon or charity trek despite having to relearn how to walk.
+Other achievements might be more obvious but nonetheless inspirational, such as completing a marathon or charity trek despite having to relearn how to walk.

 For how many years has your nominee volunteered with your group or branch?
 How much money have they raised?
 How many clients were helped?
 Statistics can help reinforce the accomplishments of the nominee.